-Whether purchasing for commercial construction, agriculture or recreational towing, if your needs are truly "heavy-duty" you'll likely find those needs met with this new HD, which offers all of the virtues, with few of the vices, normally associated with a "heavy-duty" truck.
+Whether purchasing for commercial construction, agriculture or recreational towing, if your needs are truly "heavy-duty" you'll likely find those needs met with the 2008 Chevrolet Silverado HD, which offers all of the virtues, with few of the vices, normally associated with a "heavy-duty" truck.

-The Heavy Duty's principal mission is to haul or tow big and heavy things.
+The 2008 Chevrolet Silverado HD's principal mission is to haul or tow big and heavy things.
 If you don't need this sort of vehicle and its "heavy-duty" attributes, you'll probably be happier with something not quite so robust.

-In the heavy-duty segment it's all about choices.
-With the 2007 Silverado there are two available interiors.
+With the 2008 Chevrolet Silverado HD there are two available interiors.
 The version standard in the WT (base-model Work Truck) and LT trims is all about functionality, with an instrument panel focused on ergonomic ease, door panels offering larger door pulls and handles, a specific center console and two glove boxes.
-The 'luxury' interior on the LTZ offers a driving environment straight out of a Tahoe or Suburban.
+The "luxury" interior of the LTZ offers a driving environment straight out of a Tahoe or Suburban.
 With a distinct instrument design, large center console and other specific trim elements the end result is decidedly upscale.

-Prettied up might be a kiss-of-death descriptive for a heavy-duty pickup, but it will work for the Silverado HD.
-The Chevy exterior is all-new, and builds on those themes established with the 1500.
-The grille is both wider and taller, all the better to cool one of two available engines, and is flanked by large, reflector-optic headlamps.
+Prettied up might be a kiss-of-death descriptive for a heavy-duty pickup, but it will work for the 2008 Chevrolet Silverado HD.
+The Chevy exterior was all-new for 2007 and builds on those themes established by the redesigned Chevrolet Silverado 1500.
+The grille is wide and tall and is flanked by large, reflector-optic headlamps.
 Corner lights wrap into the flared front fenders, which complement the bulge atop the Silverado's hood, and there is a sleeker profile by virtue of the 57-degree windshield angle.
-Functionally, door handles are larger and "grab-style" (all the better to operate while wearing work gloves), doors extend over the rocker panels and, on extended cab models, the rear doors provide 170 degrees of access.
+Functionally, there are large "grab-style" door handles (for ease of operation while wearing work gloves), doors extend over the rocker panels and, on Extended Cab models, the rear doors open 170 degrees.

 Given the number of drivetrain, cab and chassis variations in the Silverado lineup, it's difficult to provide one set of observations regarding drivability.
 However, everything Chevy's engineering team did to enhance the driving experience has worked.
 A more rigid frame, in combination with a widened track and retuned suspensions (Z85, standard on 2WD and 4WD models; and Z71, the optional Off-Road suspension), supplies the needed capability without imposing the typical vices of a heavy-duty platform.
 The ride is composed, handling stable and steering accurate with good on-center feel.
 With the 6.0-liter gasoline V8, performance might be described as "almost recreational."
 The Duramax does what diesels do, pulling a lot of load (up to 13,000 lbs.) in an authoritative manner.

-For many, selecting the diesel is a no-brainer; Chevy's Duramax turbo-diesel provides loads of power and is a lot quieter and smoother than diesels of the past.
+For many, selecting the diesel is a no-brainer; Chevy's Duramax turbo-diesel provides loads of power and is a lot quieter and smoother than diesels of the past, plus fleet models are now biodiesel capable.
 Those carrying lots of random cargo might better organize it with GM's cargo management system, those living in excessively cold or warm climates will benefit from remote starting on certain trim levels and those wishing to be entertained will enjoy an enhanced DVD system and CD/MP3 audio.
 Finally, people who worry about getting lost should opt for the available touch-screen navigation system.

 Gen IV 6.0L V8 (Gasoline)